TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 ## Desired Future Additions
+- use layoutcomponentbase for render pages (ensure the way we are hosting it works)
 - Revisit stateservices to include  public event Action AttendeesChanged; subscribe statehaschanged to this
 	- all handling occuring in state service
 - Exploration of design allowing **ZERO** nojs splits and design principles to support it
 	- if there are none then static, prerender pages will just work
 	- also investigate option of tracking prerender and static so they are rendered as if NoJS